wso2/docs-ei/en/streaming-integrator/docs/examples/creating-etl-application-via-tooling.md

 3. Change the title of the ETL task flow from `UntitledETLTaskFlow` to `SweetFactoryETLTaskFlow`.

-4. In **Step 1 Data source**, enter information relating to the data source as follows:
+4. In **Step 1 Configure Source**, enter information relating to the data source as follows:

     1. Under **Transport Properties**, select **CDC** as the source.
 Then enter values for the properties relating to the CDC source as follows.